tonylampada/js4grownups/README.md

 js4grownups
 ===========

-Material for the "Javascript for grown-ups" training session
+Slides for the "Javascript for grown-ups" training session

 Topics covered: